 According to a study from the NCBI, “the prevalence of true addiction [to video games], rather than excessive use, is very low.”
 But it does exist.
-A study from the University of Minnesota Duluth states that, of the children and college students who are reported to play video games regularly, “6-15% can be characterized as having a video game/Internet addiction.”
+According a study by Iowa State University, an estimated 1 in 10 youth gamers have video game addiction.
 Because the condition does exist, there is a reason to be concerned about it.
 It should be taken into account, though, that there is a difference between addiction and excessive use.Take Back Your Life.
 Call The 24Hr Addiction Hotline 800-654-0987

 Addiction vs. Excessive Use of Video Games

 The excessive use of video games, like anything else, means the use of something that is above the normal amount.
 But if it is a particular person’s favorite pastime and it doesn’t affect the rest of their life, then it isn’t much of an issue.
 Excessive playing may be something that bothers other people in the gamer’s life, but it does not mean that they are in trouble.
 “Adverse [health] effects, when they occur, tend to be relatively minor and temporary” (NCBI), and excessive use of video games can even make a person particularly happy.
 As stated in the UMD study, “Healthy excessive enthusiasms add to life, whereas addictions take away from it.”